sewerynmi/activemq-artemis-basic-app/README.md

 >"queue": "myOtherQueue",
 >"message": "Alicia has a funky cat"
 >}</pre>
+>
+> Changed docker images to Intel versions.
+Also used MySQL 8.0 image and Artemis to : `quay.io/artemiscloud/activemq-artemis-broker`

-#### 03 Sept 2022 :  Sending message to other queue specified in request body
+#### 17 Sept 2022 :  Sending message to other queue specified in request body

 >**Added:** MySQL db (docker compose file) and Flyway for DB migrations.
 >